4drian04/EcoSwap/README.md

 *   📤Upload products: The user will have the possibility to upload the products that he no longer wants to exchange them for another one that he wants.
 *   🎯 Real-Time Communication: Built-in chat and notification systems for engaging user interactions.
 *   🔔Notification System: Receive real-time notifications if someone has accepted a trade or if you have a message...
+*   🌟Rating system: Users will be able to rate other users, thus improving the application experience.